roblaing/erlang-webapp-howto/unit5/README.md

 Ideally we need a type of cron job that gets fresh data with at least 10 minute gaps as requested by OpenWeather and cached somewhere for handlers to read rather than constantly hitting your data supplier's servers.

-Besides being polite to your data service provider, fetching new data in the backround while presenting the freshest available data from RAM to your site's visitors makes it load far quicker.
+Besides being polite to your data provider, fetching new data in the backround while presenting the freshest available data from RAM to your site's visitors makes it load far quicker.

 To be run as cron jobs, these data fetchers should possibly be made a separate application with their own run script.